otrv4/otrv4/otrv4.md

 * If the receiving instance tag is not equal to its own, the message should be discarded and the user optionally warned.
-* The exception here is the DH Commit and pre-key messages where the recipient instance tag may be 0, which indicates that no particular instance is specified.
+* The exception here is the DH Commit and Pre-key messages where the recipient instance tag may be 0, which indicates that no particular instance is specified.
 * The protocol is initialized with the allowed versions (3 and/or 4).